jquery paste

 More Creative Life News

-It's springtime in Umbria (the photos were taken a few years before Covid).
+It's springtime in Umbria (photos were taken a few years before the pandemic).
 The sun is shining and the green land glows with new vegetation.
-We've driven out from our little village of Morruzze to a major highway (the one going to Orvieto) in order to join a procession of people on the Pascuarella.
+We've driven out from our little village of Morruzze (central and east part of map) to a major road west in order to find a spot to park among the many cars already lining the narrow road.
+We're ready to join a procession of people who will walk down to and across the ravine, then up the mountain to the hermitage church.
+We'll spend some time there, then walk back again, having participated in the Pasquarella.
+The photo was taken at the outset, from the place we started and looking across the ravine.

-Our destination is the sanctuary called Madonna della Pascuarella, located in the Forello gorge in Baschi.
-It started for us by parking our car wherever we could find a spot among the many cars lining the highway.
+Our destination is the sanctuary called Madonna della Pasquarella, located in the Forello gorge.
 We then joined others walking down the steep path down from the highway's verge.
 We continued on the path that winds its way up again, across the gorge, and up to the church that sits among rocks and vegetation across the highway.

 Sanctuary of the Madonna della Pascuarella

-The small church, dating from the early Middle Ages, fell to ruins and became the residence of religious hermits, then was restored and re-instated as a parish church in the 19thC.
+The small church that is our destination dates from the early Middle Ages.
+It fell to ruins and became the residence of religious hermits, then was restored and re-instated as a parish church in the 19C.
 It comes alive during this festival.

 A Family Affair

-It's a family affair (with baby strollers ), the goal being to reach the shrine by walking a somewhat arduous path.
-But there's a celebratory aspect to it, as well.
-Traditional religious songs making the occasion are often sung along the path, and street musicians often perform at the given destination.
-I've learned that the songs are generally simple, consisting of sacred praises along with inducements to charity.
-Often they are enriched with appendices of profane or bizarre images, and always conclude with the wish of happy holidays or with requests for gifts and food.
-Popular food carts (now trucks) serve the traditionally good porchetta (pork) sandwiches in this region Trinkets and memorabilia fill the sanctuary area as well.
+My photos show that his Pasquarella is a family affair (with baby strollers and grandparents), with stands along the way for treats and trinkets.
+The goal is to reach the shrine by walking a somewhat arduous path.
+But there are celebratory aspects to the trek as well.
+Traditional religious songs marking the occasion are often sung along the path, and we saw musicians performing at the given destination.
+I've learned that the songs are generally simple ones consisting of sacred praises along with inducements to charity.
+Not sure why, but often in they are embellished with profane bit.
+There are the usual wishes for happy holidays and requests for gifts and food.
+Popular food carts (now trucks) serve the traditional rich and flavourful porchetta (pork) sandwiches well known this region.

 The Destination